 Q. How long does silicone spray take to dry?

-It normally takes just a few minutes for silicone spray to dry but can take up to 24 hours to fully cure.
+It normally takes just a few minutes for spray lubricants to dry but can take up to 24 hours to fully cure.

 Q. How do you clean off silicone spray?

 You can remove silicone spray using a rag or cloth and denatured alcohol.
 If you don’t have denatured alcohol, you can use rubbing alcohol or another solvent.
 After wiping the area clean of silicone spray, you should rinse it with warm water before drying.

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.

 Over the course of his decades-long career, Bob Vila has helped millions of people build, renovate, repair, and live better each day—a tradition that continues today with expert yet accessible home advice.
 The Bob Vila team distills need-to-know information into project tutorials, maintenance guides, tool 101s, and more.
 These home and garden experts then thoroughly research, vet, and recommend products that support homeowners, renters, DIYers, and professionals in their to-do lists.